Skip to content

 Two things make this safe to run concurrently with other workers:

-• Schedule evaluation is gated by an atomic claim + a minimum-interval window, so two workers can't enqueue duplicate task batches from the same schedule.
+• Schedule evaluation is gated by an O_EXCL lockfile claim under schedules/.locks/<id>.lock plus a minimum-interval window, so two workers can't enqueue duplicate task batches from the same schedule.

 See architecture.md.